-(b) In areas of the State where clinically appropriate substance abuse
+(b) In areas of the State where clinically appropriate substance use disorder

 treatment capacity is available, if the local office has reason to believe

-a caretaker relative is experiencing substance abuse, the local office shall
+a caretaker relative is experiencing a substance use disorder, the local office shall

 refer the caretaker relative to a licensed treatment provider for assessment.